--Explain two reasons why play therapy can make as effective for children as talk therapy is for adults.
+-Name two reasons why Play Therapy can make counseling for children as effective as Talk Therapy can be for adults.

 -Explain the danger of the therapist demonstrating reactionary behavior toward the child's actions.

--Explain what the speaker means when she says that the definition of self given by the speaker "totality of perceptions of the child."
+-Explain what the speaker means when she says that the definition of self is the "totality of perceptions of the child."

--Explain two situations where the therapist should refer the child to another therapist.
+-Name the two situations that the speaker advised that the therapist refer the child to another therapist.

--Explain the second stage in the developmental sequence of play identified by imitating and pretending.
+-Name the second stage in the developmental sequence of play identified by imitating and pretending.